jackyzha0/quartz/content/notes/my ricing and dev enviroment showcase_ make the best enviroment for  your windows 11.md

 This is a ==megapost==.
 https://vsthemes.org/en/software/808-ultrauxthemepatcher.html

-you have lots of option I personally use Sophia for Windows 11 [[fresh windows install]] https://github.com/stars/aleendev/lists/windows
+you have lots of option I personally use Sophia for Windows 11 [[fresh windows install]] also https://github.com/stars/aleendev/lists/windows

 [[navingating through different internet protocols]]